Take Time to Readjust

-When you were abroad, you immersed yourself in a new culture, and you quickly learned to adapt to a different way of life.
-You met new people, formed new relationships, and had many new exciting experiences, all of which challenged you—and changed you, although you may not have fully noticed it at the time.
-And when you were away, people and things at home most likely changed some, too.
+When you were abroad, you immersed yourself in a new culture and way of life.
+You had many exciting experiences that challenged you—and changed you, although you may not have realized it at the time.

 Give yourself time.

-Reconnect with the things that made you fall in love with this beautiful university in the first place.
-Take a walk along the gorges, watch the sun set over Libe Slope, or just spend hours in the lunch room catching up with good friends.
+Do things that made you fall in love with this beautiful university in the first place.
+Take a walk along the gorges, watch the sun set over Libe Slope, reconnect with your favorite professors and student organizations, and spend time catching up with good friends.

-Keep in touch with friends made abroad.
-Make new friends who have had similar experiences.
+Keep in touch with friends you made abroad.

 Keep your study abroad experience alive.

 Your time abroad taught you to celebrate differences in how cultures approach daily life.
 Bringing back some of your favorite habits from your newly adopted culture will help keep your experience alive.
 Drink tea with milk, have a hearty breakfast of upma, or go on a treasure hunt for the perfect croissant!